admiral810/D3-challenge/README.md

-# D3-challenge
+# State Income v Smoking Graph
-D3 interactive graph
+This project creates a D3 graph which shows each states median income compared with % of population that smokes.